dezh-tech/ddsr/README.md

 Here is a list of DSRs developed by the Dezh:

 1. [Zapoli](./zaploi): A relay designed to used by [NIP-82](https://github.com/nostr-protocol/nips/pull/1336) clients.
     - NIP-50: you can search between softwares.
     - Blossom: you can store software images, icons, and binaries.
     - NIP-86: you can limit write access to software publishers.

+2. [210maxi](./210maxi): A relay that only accepts 210 character events, tuned for [NIP-B1](https://github.com/nostr-protocol/nips/pull/1710) feeds.
+    - Only accept kind 25, 1111, 7, 5, 9734, 9735, 0, 3.
+    - NIP-50: search your favorite tiny notes.
+    - NIP-86: manageable with support of reportings.
+(WIP)

 > [!NOTE]
 > You can open your target relay and find full documentation there.